adamvanlente/jstoday/README.md

   jstoday-site: app that runs the actual site

-  jstoday-update-server: app that can be run like a cron job to update the databse.
+  jstoday-update-server: app that can be run like a cron job to update the database.

 ### Endpoints